Skip to main content

 ELECTRONICS PROJECTS

-• Detailed technology knowledge of the requirements for the production of electronic components
+• Detailed technological knowledge regarding the requirements for the manufacturing of electronic components

-• IQX Group standard process for relocation projects
+• IQX Group Standard Procedure for Relocation Projects

 • Professional trial solution management in the ramp-up phase of electronics projects

-• Holistic OEE optimization from material and personnel availability to organizational and technical optimization of the system
+• Holistic OEE optimization, from material and personnel availability to organizational and technical optimizations at the plant

 IT PROJECTS